谷歌浏览器插件

 摘要

-Aim Pregnancy can prime maternal immune responses against inherited paternal HLA of the fetus, leading to the production of child-specific HLA antibodies.
-We previously demonstrated that donor-specific HLA antibody formation after kidney transplantation is associated with donor-derived HLA epitopes presented by recipient HLA class-II (PIRCHE-II).
-In the present study we evaluated the role of PIRCHE-II in the child-specific HLA antibody formation during pregnancy.
-Methods A total of 229 mother–child pairs were HLA-typed.
-For all mismatched HLA class-I molecules of the child (inherited paternal antigens (IPA), we subsequently predicted the number of HLA epitopes that can be presented by maternal HLA class-II molecules.
-Child-specific antigens were classified as either immunogenic HLA or non-immunogenic HLA based upon the presence of specific antibodies and correlated to PIRCHE-II numbers.
-Results Immunogenic HLA contained higher numbers of PIRCHE-II than non-immunogenic HLA (median increases 1.3-fold).
-Moreover, the probability of IPA-specific antibody production during pregnancy increased with the number of PIRCHE-II.
-Conclusions In conclusion, our data suggest that the number of PIRCHE-II is related to the formation of child-specific HLA antibodies during pregnancy.
-The present confirmation of the role of PIRCHE-II in antibody formation outside the transplantation setting suggests that the PIRCHE-II concept is a universal principle.
+Pregnancy can prime maternal immune responses against inherited paternal HLA of the fetus, leading to the production of child-specific HLA antibodies.
+We previously demonstrated that donor-specific HLA antibody formation after kidney transplantation is associated with donor-derived HLA epitopes presented by recipient HLA class II (predicted indirectly recognizable HLA epitopes presented by HLA class II [PIRCHE-II]).
+In the present study, we evaluated the role of PIRCHE-II in child-specific HLA antibody formation during pregnancy.
+A total of 229 mother-child pairs were HLA typed.
+For all mismatched HLA class I molecules of the child, we subsequently predicted the number of HLA epitopes that could be presented by maternal HLA class II molecules.
+Child-specific antigens were classified as either immunogenic or nonimmunogenic HLA based on the presence of specific antibodies and correlated to PIRCHE-II numbers.
+Immunogenic HLA contained higher PIRCHE-II numbers than nonimmunogenic HLA.
+Moreover, the probability of antibody production during pregnancy increased with the number of PIRCHE-II.
+In conclusion, our data suggest that the number of PIRCHE-II is related to the formation of child-specific HLA antibodies during pregnancy.
+Present confirmation of the role of PIRCHE-II in antibody formation outside the transplantation setting suggests the PIRCHE-II concept is universal.

 更多